Batch Normalization Tells You Which Filter is Important: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel filter pruning criterion, BNFI, by extracting the concealed information in the BN parameters.
 From the Gaussian assumption, we estimate the distribution of activation outputs, leading to our definition of the filter importance in terms of the BN parameters.
 Since BNFI considers the impact of the BN layer and the activation function, it enables more accurate filter pruning decision than the existing filter-weight-based methods, while maintaining the easy-access property.
 The experimental results without fine-tuning on various models and datasets demonstrate that BNFI can find unimportant and important filters more accurately than the existing methods, especially on MobileNetV2.
-Furthermore, we show that the proposed filter importance can be used to search the per-layer pruning ratio, exhibiting the comparable or better results after fine-tuning compared to the complex learning-based methods. \paragraph{Acknowledgment} This work was supported in part by IITP grant funded by the Korean government (MSIT) [NO.2021-0-01343, Artificial Intelligence Graduate School Program (Seoul National University)]
+Furthermore, we show that the proposed filter importance can be used to search the per-layer pruning ratio, exhibiting the comparable or better results after fine-tuning compared to the complex learning-based methods.